SimonAndro/2020-Fall-Android-Workshop-Coding-Tasks/README.md

 5.Coding Task 5 - Recycling views
 6. Final Project-: Combine the modules you have learnt to creatively design a simple Android app.
 Share it with your friends and family, and feel happy about your first android App.
-Wish you the best as you take Android App development to the Next Level.
+Wish you the best as you take Android App development to the Next Level...